LukeWeller7/IaC/README.md

 ### What is Configuration Management?

-- Configuration management is a process for maintaining computer systems, servers, applications, network devices, and other IT components in a desired state.
-It’s a way to help ensure that a system performs as expected, even after many changes are made over time.
+- Configuration management is the process of maintaining the desired state of computer systems, servers, applications, network devices, and other IT components.
+It's a method of ensuring that a system continues to perform as expected even after numerous changes are made over time.

 ### What is Orchestration?

-- Orchestration is the automated configuration, management, and coordination of computer systems, applications, and services.
-Orchestration helps IT to more easily manage complex tasks and workflows.
+- The automated configuration, management, and coordination of computer systems, applications, and services is known as orchestration.
+Orchestration makes it easier for IT to manage complex tasks and workflows.

 ### IaC Diagram

 ![](images/IaC-diagram.png)

 Infrastructure currently on cloud (can be on premises as well), we can use Ansible Controller to SSH in VM to to make any updates.
-Ansible has a vault authentication that connect t the cloud providers to access login details
+Ansible has a vault authentication that connect t the cloud providers to access login details.

+### What is Ansible?

+- Ansible is a Python-based open source command-line IT automation software programme.
+It is capable of configuring systems, deploying software, and orchestrating complex workflows to support application deployment, system updates, and other tasks.

+### Ansible Vault

+- With Ansible Vault, you can store sensitive information like passwords or keys in encrypted files as opposed to plaintext in playbooks or roles.
+The files from the vault can then be shared or added to source control.